vinkius-labs/markovable/docs/usage-recipes.md

 # Usage Recipes

 These recipes showcase how Markovable flows through everyday developer tasks.
 Copy, tailor, and extend them to fuel your own automations.
+For graph authority scenarios, cross-reference the [PageRank Analyzer Guide](./pagerank.md) and blueprint use cases for end-to-end playbooks.

 ## 1. Train Models From Rich Datasets